Are Macy’s Inc. (NYSE:M) Prospects Worsening?

 Is the stock of M attractive?

 In related news, SVP,Controller/Enterprise Risk, Williams Felicia sold 202 shares of the company’s stock in a transaction that recorded on Apr 07.
 The sale was performed at an average price of 6.20, for a total value of 1,252.
-As the sale deal closes, the SVP,Controller/Enterprise Risk, Williams Felicia now sold 422 shares of the company’s stock, valued at 2,075.
-Also, Chief Operations Officer, Harper John T. sold 6,123 shares of the company’s stock in a deal that was recorded on Mar 23.
-The shares were price at an average price of 5.47 per share, with a total market value of 33,510.
+As the sale deal closes, the Chief Operations Officer, Harper John T. now sold 6,123 shares of the company’s stock, valued at 33,510.
+Also, SVP,Controller/Enterprise Risk, Williams Felicia sold 422 shares of the company’s stock in a deal that was recorded on Mar 23.
+The shares were price at an average price of 4.92 per share, with a total market value of 2,075.
 Following this completion of acquisition, the EVP,Controller/Enterprise Risk, Williams Felicia now holds 6,556 shares of the company’s stock, valued at 83,417.
 In the last 6 months, insiders have changed their ownership in shares of company stock by 0.10%.

 2 out of 17 analysts covering the stock have rated it a Buy, while 9 have maintained a Hold recommendation on Macy’s Inc..
 5 analysts has assigned a Sell rating on the M stock.
 The 12-month mean consensus price target for the company’s shares has been set at $7.77.